 Along with the time necessary to accomplish the above responsibilities, this position requires time to serve on the state board of directors and other committees as assigned.
 Attendance at state conventions and board meetings is required.
 Attendance at the AAUW National Convention is strongly encouraged.

-Everything you will need to get started as an AAUW MVP.
+Everything you will need to get started as an AAUW Membership Vice Presidents.

 Read more about the duties and responsibilities of board members in these position descriptions for each role.